Harshil015/Honeypot-Lab/README.md

 ---

+## What this demonstrates

+- Deception-based defensive design and controlled lab deployment
+- Attacker telemetry capture and structured data pipeline construction
+- MITRE ATT&CK mapping applied to real observed traffic, not theoretical examples
+- Red Team, Blue Team, and Purple Team workflow understanding in one project

+---

 ## Limitations

-- Single-node deployment — does not replicate distributed honeypot architectures
-- No active alerting — analysis is post-hoc via the pipeline
 - Tested on Linux/WSL; not tested on macOS or Windows natively

 ---

-## Roadmap

-- [ ] SIEM integration for real-time alerting
-- [ ] Automated IOC extraction from captured payloads
-- [ ] YARA rule generation from observed patterns
-- [ ] Multi-node deployment support
-- [ ] ML-based anomaly detection layer

----

 ## Legal disclaimer

 This is a lab tool.
 Use only in isolated environments you own and control.
-Do not deploy on production systems or any network without explicit authorisation from the system owner.
+Do not deploy on production systems or any network without explicit authorization from the system owner.

 ---

 ## Author

-**Harshil Makwana** — ECE graduate from SVNIT Surat
+**Harshil Makwana** — ECE graduate from SVNIT Surat, building security tools and looking for a first role in penetration testing, VAPT, or SOC.

 [linkedin.com/in/harshilmakwana](https://linkedin.com/in/harshilmakwana) · [github.com/Harshil015](https://github.com/Harshil015)